 E. Terms of Appointment

-1. A term shall be defined as a three-year period effective July 1 of the elected year.
+1. A term shall be defined as a two-year period effective July 1 of the elected year.

 2. Term limit is defined as two consecutive terms.
 After a one term absence, an individual may seek election again.